madeso/ride/README.md

 	- Double clicking on warnings/errors to go to them.
 	- Context clicking on warnings/errors to google them.
 * A basic project/cargo (file) explorer
+* Space/tab settings are saved per project so the same settings are used by everyone on the project

 The project aim is to implement as much of it in C++ and then port it to rust when rust is released.